Score-Based Diffusion Models in Infinite Dimensions: A Malliavin Calculus Perspective: Methodology

-In this section, we derive a closed-form expression for the score function associated with the solution of linear SPDEs of the form \eqref{eq:spde}, driven by space-time coloured noise.
-In particular, we leverage the Bismut formula discussed in Section \ref{sec:Bismut} and Theorem \ref{thm:SkorokhodIto} to express the score function in terms of the Malliavin covariance operator and the first variation process $Y_t=S(t)$, i.e., the semigroup generated by the deterministic equation \eqref{FVP}.
+In this section, we derive a closed-form expression for the logarithmic derivative associated with the solution of linear SPDEs of the form \eqref{eq:spde}, driven by space--time coloured noise.
+In particular, we leverage the Bismut formula discussed in Section \ref{sec:Bismut} and Theorem \ref{thm:SkorokhodIto} to express the logarithmic derivative in terms of the Malliavin covariance operator and the first variation process $Y_t=S(t)$.